Interventions for rapid global change

 This Vox article argues that the world is in a polycrisis generated by novel and unprecedented conditions, as measured by total human energy consumption, Earth’s energy imbalance, the human population’s total biomass, and global connectivity.

-Getting to enough
+Getting to Enough

 Presentation by Thomas Homer-Dixon